 Demilitarized Zones (DMZ)

-By default, the VMs in EPAM Cloud, are not accessible for external connections.
-However, there is often a need to provide access to these VMs from outside EPAM network.To arrange the access, the users submit the Expose Server to Internet request on EPAM Service Portal.
+By default, the VMs in EPAM Cloud are not accessible for external connections.
+However, there is often a need to provide access to these VMs from outside EPAM network.To arrange the access, the users submit the Expose Server to Internet request on support.epam.com.

 After the request is submitted, the Security team performs a number of checks on the VM and places the VM to the DMZ.
 After that, the external access to the VM is allowed.

-Still, the VM description details (retrieved by or2-describe-instances command) won't include the VMs external IP.
-The connection details will be given to the VM's owner via email.
+Still, the VM description details (retrieved by or2-describe-instances command) will not include the VM external IP.
+The connection details will be given to the VM owner via email.

 AWS and Azure instances have both public and private IP addresses by default.